 Babylon Park is an animated parody of the television epic, Babylon 5, with a bit of the pop culture fad of South Park thrown in for good measure.
 At first it was only a snarky comment on Usenet in 1998.
 It was expanded into a website with the core group of parody characters being drawn in Adobe Illustrator.
 Starting out in a vector format was an accidental boon since it was perfect to import into a little program called Flash (version 3).
 Several sites at the time had started adopting it as an animation platform (not exactly what Adobe had planned originally, however a few years later it was the kind of thing wholeheartedly embraced by Adult Swim) and it was perfect to begin animating Babylon Park — at 12 frames a second.
 The Spoohunter cometh (just in time for DragonCon 1998).

-I was soon approached, via the primitive late 90’s email system, by a group from Atlanta, Georgia, about creating an animated short based on the website.
-Seeking a collaborative partnership, I agreed to their offer on a provisional basis (which was like trusting that “girl” you’re flirting with in World of Warcraft isn’t really a basement-dwelling guy) and sent them our design and concept files and offered what support we could give.
-Ultimately, the leader of the group told me they were not interested in creative collaboration so the partnership was dissolved.
+Soon after, I received an email from a group in Atlanta, Georgia, requesting the right to create an animated short based on the website.
+Seeking a collaborative partnership, I agreed to their offer on a provisional basis which is way more trust than any right-thinking person should grant over the internet without a more thorough due diligence.
+But I was young and stupid and sent them copies of the design and concept files, offering what support I could give.
+Ultimately, the leader of the group told me they were not interested in creative collaboration and more interested in taking full control, so the contract was terminated.

 I finished out 1998 at VorCon with the premiere of “Episode 000” (now titled “Episode Zot: 420 on the Septic Line“).
 “Episode Zot” served as an introduction to the characters in several “clips” from never-made episodes.